karare1/backpack_shop/README.md

     ```
     Go to the Heroku app, in DEPLOY tab click on Github for 'Deployment method', then seach for your repository in 'Connect to Github' and click connect.
     Enable automatic deploys
-    And now every time you push to github, the code will automatically be deployed to Heroku as well
+    And now every time you push to github, the code will automatically be deployed to Heroku as well<br>

 6. SECRET_KEY setting and DEBUG
     If you have not done it already at this stage you can create SECRET_KEY <br>